X3POSED/Promotion-Website-.github.io/README.md

 - [ ] Add playlist box tab on the right side
 - [ ] put a good spotify background
 - [ ] Most played song in your playlist box
+- [ ] Customize box for background and text